 From the iconic 12 Apostles, Loch Ard Gorge and the Gibson Steps in Port Campbell National Park, to the stunning waterfalls and treetop walks in the Otway Ranges, and keep your eyes peeled from some native wildlife with echidna, koalas and a few Kangaroos calling this part of Australia home.
 You can take as long or as little as you like to drive it, with plenty of coastal towns and beaches to explore and enjoy along the way — I would just recommend you book your accommodation before you go — you have no idea how quickly some of the small towns fill up heading into summer!

 Spring is a great time to visit Lakes Entrance.
 The crowds are down and the weather is emerging from the winter chill to be replaced by blue skies and mild sunny days.
 Walks along the 90 Mile Beach, coffee and cake on the waterfront.
 Afternoon spent fishing, boating on the lakes or playing golf.
 Evenings eating the best of Gippsland food and wine await you.
-Day trips to Metung, Paynesville, Orbost, Marlo and Buchan Caves are within an hours drive.
+Day trips to Metung, Paynesville, Orbost, Marlo and Buchan Caves are within an hour drive.
 Even closer is the town of Lake Tyers and the surrounding Colquhoun State Forest which gives up relics from the past like the Stony Creek trestle bridge.
-Visit Lakes Entrance today.